Step by step guide to buying a house

 If the survey is ok, you will now get a full mortgage offer from your lender.

-If it highlights problems with the property you need to decide whether to continue with the purchase, try to negotiate a discount with the seller, or pull out.
-This will depend on what has been found and how much you want to buy it for.
+If it shows problems with the property, you need to decide what to do.
+You can continue with the purchase, try to negotiate a discount, or pull out.
+Your choice will depend on what was found and how much you want to pay.

 In some cases the lender’s valuation comes in much lower than expected and they might decide they can’t lend you the amount needed to buy the property.